Photo credit: BrAt82/Shutterstock.com

 Professor Cadahia’s case should set an alarm for all of those in the academia and beyond who seek to protect academic freedom, the pursuit of intellectual thought, and the rigor of research and investigation at all levels of higher education.
 The university become mere ‘machination’ (gestell) where a great scholar, such as Professor Cadahia, is expelled from its inland.
 It is because of this that we extend our support and our friendship to Luciana.

-Gerardo Muñoz teachers at the Modern Languages and Literatures Department, Lehigh University.
+Gerardo Muñoz teaches at the Modern Languages and Literatures Department, Lehigh University.

 Ángel Álvarez Solís (Ibero, México), José Luis Villacañas (Complutense, Madrid), Germán Cano (Universidad de Alcalá), Fernando Broncano (Universidad Carlos II), Clara Ramas San Miguel (Complutense, Madrid), Jorge Alemán (investigador y psicoanalista), Rodrigo Karmy (Universidad de Chile), Óscar Ariel Cabezas (Universidad Metropolitana, Santiago), David Vázquez Hurtado (Fort Lewis College, Colorado), Ana María Díaz Collazos (Fort Lewis College, Colorado), Adrià Porta Caballé (New School of Social Research, Nueva York), Julián Gómez (New School of Social Research, Nueva York), Sara Tufano (El Tiempo).